| DIDO | Founder and first queen of the city of Carthage (4) |

 | TROY | Weight of the city of Paris (4) |

-| TUNIS | Which capital is built on the site of the ancient city of Carthage?
-(5) |
+| TUNIS | African capital city founded close to the site of the historical city of Carthage (5) |

 | MARYI | The daughter of Henry VIII and his first wife Catherine of Aragon who became the first queen to rule England in her own right (4,1) |